openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/bulk_email.rst

   * Students who have not replied to the account activation email message that is sent when they registered on edx.org.
   * Students who have opted out of receiving email messages through the **Email Settings** link, which is present for each course on the **Current Courses** dashboard.

-Before you use the bulk email feature, consider that messages **cannot be cancelled** after they are sent.
+Before you use the bulk email feature, consider that messages **cannot be canceled** after they are sent.
 If you plan to send a message to all course participants, be sure to review each draft carefully, and send the message to yourself first for thorough testing.